 Photo of Red Cross Garden, Bankside Open Spaces Trust, Southwark

-We now have 60 parks selected with offers of funding, but we need another 40!
+We now have nearly 60 parks selected with offers of funding, but we need another 40.
 Information on our funded pocket park projects can be found here.

-Applications will formally open on January 20th and close on March 10th.
-You may view our sample application form and guidance notes to help you prepare.
-If you have any questions about the Transform Pocket Parks programme please contact Hannah Clay at firstname.lastname@example.org or 020 7239 1390 for all other queries relating to Pocket Parks, please contact email@example.com or call 0207 983 4472.
+Applications will close at 5pm on March 10th.
+If you have any questions about submitting an application please contact Laura Williams at firstname.lastname@example.org or 020 7239 1286 for all general queries relating to Pocket Parks, please contact email@example.com or call 0207 983 4042.

 As an alternative and innovative way of raising funds, or as a potential mechanism for raising match-funding for a Pocket Parks grant, upload your project to the London Pocket Parks page on the crowdfunding web-site Spacehive.